bigbrush/yii2-cmf/docs/installing-big-cms.md

 # Installing Big Cms

-Big Cms in installed through Composer.
+Big Cms is installed through Composer.

 With Composer installed, you can install Big Cms by running the following commands under a Web-accessible folder: